mlaccetti/JavaPNS/README.md

 ### JavaPNS

-Fork of JavaPNS to include Java7/Maven support - http://code.google.com/p/javapns/
+Fork of [JavaPNS](http://code.google.com/p/javapns/) to include Maven support and get deployed to the Sonatype OSS repo

 **Note:**